napari/napari/docs/tutorials/fundamentals/installation.md

 conda install -c conda-forge napari
 ```

-You can then upgrade to a new version of napari using
+You can then upgrade to a new version of napari using:

 ```sh
 conda update napari